Japan is well known for its onsen (natural hot springs), but did you know you can experience the benefits without even getting your feet wet?

 If you're heading to Kyūshū, Ibusuki is not the only place where you can experience sand bathing.
 Beppu in Ōita Prefecture is another popular location.
 Kyūshū is a spectacular travel destination whether you come for the sand baths or not.
 But if you do visit, why not add this unique travel experience to your itinerary?

-The Ibusuki Sand Baths are located approximately 15-20 minutes walk or 5 minutes by taxi from Ibusuki Station.
-In front of the station you’ll also find a complimentary foot bath!
-There is an on-site carpark for those traveling by car.
+The Yamakawa Sunamushi Onsen is located approximately 15 minutes by taxi from Ibusuki Station (approximately 3000 yen each way) or 10 minutes from Yamakawa Station.
+In front of Ibusuki Station you'll also find a complimentary foot bath!
+There is a free on-site carpark at the sand baths for those traveling by car.